src-d/blog/content/post/difftree.md

 ![An unmodified file.](/post/difftree/walk1-02.png "Both paths point to the same unmodified file.")

-In the figure above the path in both trees have the same name and hash, as they represent the same unchanged file.
-No change has to be issued and we can proceed to advance both iterators for the next comparison.
+The path in both trees have the same name and hash in the figure above, because they represent the same unchanged file.
+No change has to be issued and we can proceed with both iterators to the next comparison.

-If they were directories instead of files, we would still want to advance both iterators, but skipping their contents to save some time.
+If they were directories instead of files, we would still want to advance both iterators but skip their contents to save some time.

 ![An inserted file.](/post/difftree/walk1-05.png "A's path is "bigger" than B's path.")

-In the case of an inserted file, like the one in the figure above, the name of the paths will be different.
-The path of the A tree iterator will be pointing to `lib/lib.go` and B's iterator will be pointing to `lib/foo.go`.
+In the case of an inserted file like the one in the figure above, the name of the paths will be different.
+The path of the A tree iterator points to `lib/lib.go` and B's iterator points to `lib/foo.go`.

-As A's path is "bigger" than B's path (come later in a lexicographic depth-first sort), we know that B's path has been inserted, otherwise A's iterator would have already reached a similar file.
-This means we have to issue a insertion and tell the B's iterator to advance, keeping A's iterator where it is right now, as the fate of `lib/lib.go` has not yet been decided.
+As A's path is "bigger" than B's path (comes later in the lexicographic depth-first sort), we know that B's path was inserted, otherwise A's iterator would have already reached a similar file.
+This means we need to issue the insertion and advance the B's iterator while keeping A's iterator intact, since the fate of `lib/lib.go` has not been decided yet.

 If we keep doing this for all the possible cases we end up having the following table, with `a` and `b` being the current paths of the iterators and `iterA` and